 3.1 Basic Ingredients

-- Baking powder: This leavening agent is crucial for giving the scones their light and fluffy texture.
+- Baking powder: This helps the scones rise nice and light.

 3.2 Flavor Ingredients